Fluctuations and Correlations in Causal Set Theory: Causal Sets and Poisson Sprinkling

 For any region $\mathcal R\subseteq\mathcal M$, we can define a number operator

 As a result of and by the definition of the Poisson distribution \eqref{poisson_dist}, the mean and standard deviation of $\text{Num}_{\mathcal R}$ are

 and

 respectively.
 Hence, the statistics of $\text{Num}_{\mathcal R}$ are straightforward to determine through the Poisson distribution which it follows according to \eqref{poisson_dist}.
 But what about the statistics of other causal set quantities (in sprinklings) other than $\text{Num}_{\mathcal R}$?
-Such quantities will not necessarily be distributed according to the Poisson distribution, but will nevertheless be a consequence of $\text{Num}_{\mathcal R}$ following a Poisson distribution.
+Such quantities will not necessarily be distributed according to the Poisson distribution, but their statistics will nevertheless be a consequence of $\text{Num}_{\mathcal R}$ following a Poisson distribution.
 To understand the distributions of more general quantities, it is helpful to reformulate the statistics in terms of an ensemble $\texttt{Sp}[\mathcal M]$ of causal sets produced by repeated Poisson sprinklings (with the same density) of a spacetime manifold $\mathcal M$,

-For simplicity, we assume that the ensemble is very large but finite, such that we capture the properties of the Poisson distribution to a good approximation.
-Given a function $f:\texttt{Sp}[\mathcal M]\longrightarrow\mathbb R$, its average over the ensemble of Poisson sprinklings is
+For simplicity, we assume that the ensemble is very large but finite, such that we capture the properties of the Poisson distribution to a good approximation.\footnote{Note that the ensemble of sprinklings is infinitely large if the Poisson distribution, and some of the properties we will discuss, are to hold exactly.} Given a function $f:\texttt{Sp}[\mathcal M]\longrightarrow\mathbb R$, its average over the ensemble of Poisson sprinklings is\footnote{ For an infinite ensemble, the definition would be